AndyDentFree/perswifting/PersistedHierarchies/README.md

 # PersistedHierarchies
-This demo is a contrast to CodableHierarchies where it insists on retaining class inheritance, so uses its own simple coding scheme instead of Codable.
+This demo is a contrast to CodableHierarchies.
+The primary goal is retaining class inheritance, so uses its own simple coding scheme instead of Codable.

+See the RicherPersistedHierarchies explanation below for more complex scenarios.

 ## SimpleHierBinaryEncoder and Decoder